[?] Subscribe To This Site

 No matter how proficient your child is at any given skill, always encourage and motivate her with plenty of positive reinforcement for her efforts.

 Remember, that each individual has their own unique strengths and weaknesses.
-I believe that in life, we all need to learn to improve our weak areas to an acceptable standard, compensate for them where necessary while focusing on, developing and enjoying our strengths and talents.
+Children need to learn to improve their weak skills to an acceptable standard, compensate for them where necessary while focusing on, developing and enjoying their strengths and talents.

 No one is good at everything.
 The object of these stimulating activities, is to help your child develop each area to her unique potential, not to over-stimulate or try and develop super-babies!